The second of the three Ws

 Talking of the great George Headley, his twin hundreds helped West Indies to their first Test win today, a thumping 289-run demolition of England in Georgetown.
 Headley cracked 114 and 112, while Learie Constantine finished England off with nine wickets.

-He's always included in that great bracket of 1980s allrounders, but Richard Hadlee actually only made two Test hundreds (compared with Botham's 14, Kapil's eight and Imran's six), and one of those was against Sri Lanka in Colombo.
+He's always included in that great bracket of 1980s allrounders, but Richard Hadlee actually only made two Test hundreds (compared to Botham's 14, Kapil's eight and Imran's six), and one of those was against Sri Lanka in Colombo.
 But the ton Hadlee scored against West Indies in Christchurch today was the real deal.
 He careered to his first Test hundred off 88 balls of the cleanest hitting against an attack that included Roberts, Holding, Garner and Croft.
 It was the fifth bowler, Collis King, who really bore the brunt, though: he was left to nurse figures of 9-0-70-0.

 Bill Johnston, who was born today, often played second fiddle to Ray Lindwall and Keith Miller in the post-war Australian side, but with 160 wickets at an average of 23, this was some back-up.
 Johnston flitted between left-arm seam and occasional spin, and set the tone for the Invincibles' all-conquering 1948 tour with 5 for 36 in the first innings of the first Test, at Trent Bridge.
 Johnston didn't have many pretensions to batsmanship, but he hung around long enough with Doug Ring to win a thriller by one wicket against West Indies at the MCG in 1951-52.
 And in England in 1953, thanks to 16 not-outs in 17 innings, he topped the averages with a lofty 102, despite a top score of 28.